 We are finding that vaccines are effective for at least 3-7 years and sometimes for life.

 The American Animal Hospital Association had published Vaccination Guidelines in 2011 which now unfortunately is no longer on their website.
-However, I did sit down and create a chart of their guidelines for puppy buyers.
+However, I did sit down and create a chart of their guidelines for puppy buyers a while back.

-If you are interested, click here for the PDF file SUMMARY CHART of the report that I created.
+If you are interested, click here for the PDF file SUMMARY CHART of that report I created.
 It shows the huge number of dog vaccinations usually given.

 You can read what other well-known, respected vets such as Jean Dodd, DVM recommend, and again a SUMMARY CHART of her recommendations that I created.